Gore707/Sierra-Kilo-Projects/README.md

 # Sierra-Kilo-Projects
-here is a collection of projects i have built. only completed projects and codes posted, i have many more not built or optimized
+here is a collection of projects i have built. only completed projects and codes posted i have more projects and code i have not uploaded for various applications

+majority are arduino and esp32 or 8266 projects, want to collaborate or have soomething i may want to take a look at feel free to concact me